Homemade, Healthy Comfort Food

 - 1 pound lean ground beef, organic

 - 1 cup panko bread crumbs, gluten-free if necessary

 Preheat oven to 375°F.

 In a medium saute pan over medium heat, add olive oil and onion.
 Saute for 3-4 minutes until soft, then add garlic, mushrooms and butternut squash.
 Stir occasionally until vegetables begin to brown, then add spinach,and stir until it wilts.
 Remove from heat and set aside.

-In a large bowl, combine ground beef, bread crumbs, eggs, apple cider vinegar and ketchup with a wooden spoon.
+In a large bowl, combine ground beef, bread crumbs, eggs, apple cider vinegar and 1 tablespoon of ketchup with a wooden spoon.
 Add vegetable mixture, salt, and pepper to the ground beef.
-Using clean hands, mix until ingredients are combined.
+Using very clean hands, mix until ingredients are combined.

 Line two muffin tins using paper muffin cup liners.
-Scoop the meat mixture with an ice cream scoop, and bake for 30 minutes or until the internal temperature of the meatloaf muffins reaches 170° F. When done, remove from oven, and let cool for 5 minutes before serving.
+Scoop the meat mixture with an ice cream scoop, and top with the remaining ketchup using a basting brush and bake for 30 minutes or until the internal temperature of the meatloaf muffins reaches 170° F. When done, remove from oven, and let cool for 5 minutes before serving.